adamelliotfields/notes-archive/kubernetes/2018-02-04-setting-up-an-etcd-cluster-with-ubuntu-snappy.md

 strict-reconfig-check: true
 ```

-Once you've finished configuring each VM, you can start the service:
+Once you've finished configuring each VM, you can start the service on each machine:

 ```bash
 sudo systemctl restart snap.etcd.etcd.service
 ```

+You should now be able to run `etcdctl cluster-health` and see that your cluster is healthy.

+Check out the [admin guide](https://coreos.com/etcd/docs/latest/v2/admin_guide.html) for more
+information.